Uniform inference for kernel instrumental variable regression: Confidence bands with nonstandard data

 Our main result, Theorem~\ref{thm:valid-inference}, ties together four intermediate results, which we present below: (i) a bias upper bound (Proposition~\ref{prop:Bias upper bound}), (ii) a Gaussian coupling (Theorem~\ref{theorem:gaussian-approx1}), (iii) a bootstrap coupling (Theorem~\ref{thm: Boostrap-approximation}), and (iv) a variance lower bound (Proposition~\ref{prop:VALBO}).
 We summarize these four intermediate results in the leading case of polynomial decay for $S_x$ and $S_z$ (Table~\ref{table:1}).
 To validate inference, we must show that the errors arising from (i), (ii), and (iii) are dominated by (iv).
 This leads to restrictions on the regularization parameters $(\lambda,\mu)$ (Table~\ref{table:restrictions}), and requirements that the effective dimension is low enough and smoothness is high enough (Table~\ref{table:restrictions combined}).

 To begin, we characterize the bias of kernel instrumental variable regression under our smoothness assumptions.
-Under suitable regularity assumptions, our bias bound matches the well known bias bound of kernel ridge regression \citep{smale2005shannon,caponnetto2007optimal,fischer2020sobolev}.
+Under suitable regularity assumptions, our bias bound matches the well-known bias bound of kernel ridge regression \citep{smale2005shannon,caponnetto2007optimal,fischer2020sobolev}.
 We place two smoothness assumptions: a source condition ensuring that $h_0$ is smooth, and a link condition ensuring that the conditional expectation operator maps smooth functions to smooth functions.
-Both assumptions are in line with previous applications of RKHS methods to ill posed inverse problems \citep{nashed1974regularization,singh2019kernel,meunier2024nonparametric}.
+Both assumptions are in line with previous applications of RKHS methods to ill-posed inverse problems \citep{nashed1974regularization,singh2019kernel,meunier2024nonparametric}.

 \begin{proposition}[Bias upper bound] Suppose that Assumptions~\ref{ass:Source} and \ref{assn:restricted-link} hold, and the regularization satisfies $\mu^\beta r < \lambda^{1/2}$.
 Then $n^{1/2}\|\hml - h_0\|_{\Hx} \le B=n^{1/2}\frac{\|h_{0,\lambda} - h_0\|_{\Hx}}{1 - C_\beta r\mu^{\beta}/\lambda^{\frac{1}{2}}} \le n^{1/2}\frac{C_\alpha \lambda^{\alpha} \|T^{-\alpha} h_0\|_{\Hx}}{1 - C_\beta r \mu^{\beta}/\lambda^{\frac{1}{2}}}. $ \end{proposition}